Literature / Curtain

 - Genteel Interbellum Setting: Averted, as Curtain actually does provide a timeframe for her stories (or at least the ones about Poirot, though this would probably drag a lot of others into the mix as well by proxy due to overlapping characters), placing them in the period of the early 1920s through the early 1940s.
 This may not always be consistent with the details of all of her stories but at least it's established.

-- He Who Fights Monsters: Poirot knew he possessed both the ability and the ego to become the very kind of serial killer he was always working to put behind bars.
-He deliberately averts this trope by orchestrating his own death, after having committed murder.
+- He Who Fights Monsters: Defied by Poirot, who knew he possessed both the ability and the ego to become the very kind of serial killer he was always working to put behind bars.
+He orchestrates his own death, after having committed murder.

 - Murder by Mistake: Hastings turns around a bookcase, inadvertently swapping Mrs Franklin's coffee cup with a poisoned cup she had prepared for her husband.